Berkanktk/CyberSecurity/README.md

 # Reverse Engineering
+Reverse-engineering is the creative process of analyzing software and understanding it without having access to the source code.
+It is the process by which software is deconstructed in a way that reveals its innermost details such as its structure, function and operation.

 ## Assembly
 Find the in-depth content for the Assembly x86-64 language [here](/More/Assembly/Readme.md) inside this repository.

 `TO BE ADDED`
 ## Disassemblers
-Reverse-engineering is the creative process of analyzing software and understanding it without having access to the source code.
-It is the process by which software is deconstructed in a way that reveals its innermost details such as its structure, function and operation.
+A disassembler is a computer program that translates machine language into assembly language—the inverse operation to that of an assembler.

 ### gdb
 GDB, the GNU Project debugger, allows you to see what is going on `inside' another program while it executes -- or what another program was doing at the moment it crashed.